ExxLiang193/SATBSolver/README.md

 - [ ] Allow user to choose intermediate chord configurations to reduce the number of final optimal solutions.
 - [ ] Use library/software to display solutions on staves rather than in terminal.
 - [x] Fully implement support for all chord modifications (*except* add-on notes).
-- [ ] Fully implement support for 5- and 6-part harmony (infrastructure already exists for it).
+- [x] Fully implement support for 5- and 6-part harmony (infrastructure already exists for it).
 - [x] Fix base note of chords so they aren't manipulated during transition optimization.

-## Support
-Currently only works for 4-part harmony.
-Infrastructure exists to execute 5- or 6-part harmony but there are hardcoded restrictions that will raise an error.